frouriojs/frourio/packages/frourio/README.md

 You can choose between Next.js or Nuxt.js for the front framework.
 Frourio is based on Express.js, so it's not difficult.

-TypeORM setup is also completed automatically, so there is no failure in connecting to the DB.
+ORM setup is also completed automatically, so there is no failure in connecting to the DB.

 Once the REST API endpoint interface is defined, the server controller implementation is examined by the type.
 The front is checked by the type to see if it is making an API request as defined in the interface.